DCC-EX/dcc-ex.github.io/docs/reference/hardware/microcontrollers/wifi-mega.md

 Download and install \|EX-CS\| from by using the Automated exInstaller or using the \|Arduino IDE\| by choosing one of the links below.

-`How to install using the installer </ex-commandstation/installer-diy>`{.interpreted-text role="doc"}
+`How to install using the installer </ex-commandstation/installer-diy>`

-`How to install using the Arduino IDE </ex-commandstation/advanced-setup/installation-options/arduino-ide>`{.interpreted-text role="doc"}
+`How to install using the Arduino IDE </ex-commandstation/advanced-setup/installation-options/arduino-ide>`

-`I know what I'm doing, just point me to the downloads page! </download/ex-commandstation>`{.interpreted-text role="doc"}
+`I know what I'm doing, just point me to the downloads page! </download/ex-commandstation>`

 ### Long Version of Network Setup

-`Long/Detailed Network Setup HERE </ex-commandstation/advanced-setup/supported-wifi/wifi-config>`{.interpreted-text
+`Long/Detailed Network Setup HERE </ex-commandstation/advanced-setup/supported-wifi/wifi-config>`
-role="doc"}

 All settings are in the config.h file in your EX-CommandStation folder.
 If you don\'t have a config.h, rename config.example.h to config.h.